acl-301d-fall-2017/lectures/README.md

     - [Instructions and example](https://gist.github.com/sajoy/aa9ea616493c8887dd257a411b19a85f)

 1. Weekly Code Wars challenge
-    - A specific challenge will be assigned Monday and a solution is due Wednesday.
+    - A specific challenge will be assigned for each week.
 We'll go over different solutions in class.
     - You are also expected to work on Code Wars Challenges for practice through out the week.
 The goal is to reach Rank of 6 by the end of class.
 Each Monday you'll turn in a screenshot of your profile to show your progress.

 1. Weekly quizzes